 Meditation, the practice of focusing the mind absolutely on one thing, will help you to let go of your “actual self” and become your ideal self.
 So how do you do it?

-How To Meditate To Become Your Ideal Self
+How To Become Your Ideal Self

 The specific meditation to become your ideal self is quite long.
 However, it is also very powerful and utterly beautiful.
 I truly believe you will love doing this meditation.
 So let me show you how.